Thanks to our friends at the LINGUIST List the Dena'ina Qenaga website is now back online.

 Featured Word Archive

 The Dena'ina Qenaga website is a web-based resource for the Dena'ina Athabascan language.
 This site is designed to provide information about the Dena'ina language, including information about language structure (grammar, pronunciation, spelling, etc.); information about learning the Dena'ina language (phrases and conversations, stories, etc.); and information about community language revitalization programs.
 This phase of website development is very much in its initial, beginning stages.
 We welcome ideas for additional content.

 The web-based archive currently provides access to a database of more than two hundred documents and more than two hundred audio recordings relating to the Dena'ina language.
-Original copies of these materials are housed at the Alaska Native Language Center.
+Original copies of these materials are housed at the Alaska Native Language Archive.
 Digital copies of some of this material can be downloaded directly from this site.
 In some cases, access restrictions prohibit web-based access to digital materials.
 However, digital copies may still be available directly from the Alaska Native Language Center.